 The Executive Committee must approve all bank accounts opened or established in the System's or a System school's name or with the System's Federal Employer Identification Number.
-All checks issued by the School System must be signed by either the Treasurer or Executive Committee Chairman, except that checks from an account containing student activity funds and revolving accounts may be signed by the respective account custodian.
+All checks issued by the School System must be signed by either the Treasurer or Executive Committee Chairman, except that checks from accounts containing student activity funds or fiduciary funds and checks from revolving accounts may be signed by their respective account custodians.